germanolleunlp/react-training/README.md

     // <div ... ref={this.container}>
     return <div class="content-container" ref="container">
             {
+              // Incorrect if/else statement
-              // Missing () between if/else, 'error' and 'data', should be used by
+              // 2. 'error' and 'data', should be used by 'this.state' or declared before the
-              // 'this.state'
+              // return statement
               if (!!error) {
                 <p>Sorry - there was an error with your request.</p>
               }
-              // Missing ()
               else {
                 <p>data</p>
               }